-As of the date of this prospectus, we have not entered into definitive agreements for any specific investments in which to invest the net proceeds of this offering.
-As a result, you will not be able to evaluate the manner in which we invest or the economic merits of any investments we make with the net proceeds of this offering prior to your purchase of common shares in this offering.
+As of the date of this prospectus, we have not entered into definitive agreements for any specific investments in which to invest the net proceeds of this offering; however, we intend to use the proceeds of this offering to redeem the preferred stock issued in our bridge financing and to repay the outstanding balance of our credit facility.
+As a result, you will not be able to evaluate the economic merits of investments we make with the net proceeds of this offering prior to your purchase of common shares in this offering.